 An Introduction to the Memoir — fully booked!

 Do you want to tell your own story?
 Life stories have resonance for others and are a gift to be shared.
-In this course, led by award-winning writer Monique Roffey, you’ll gain the confidence to write your own story, develop an understanding of how memoirs are put together, and the ways shame and taboo might hold you back from writing.
+In this online creative writing course led by Monique Roffey, winner of the Costa Book of the Year 2020 for The Mermaid of Black Conch, you will develop an understanding of the how to write a memoir and the ways shame and taboo might hold you back from writing.

 What the course covers